grame-cncm/faustwebsite/_posts/2016-01-14-controlling-with-midi.markdown

 - use **faustcaqt -midi foo.dsp** to create a MIDI aware CoreAudio/QT application on OSX,
 - use **faustjaqt -midi foo.dsp** to create a MIDI aware JACK/QT application on Linux and OSX.
+- use **faustios -midi foo.dsp** to create a MIDI aware iOS application.

 Note that the **buildUserInterface** method for polyphonic instruments (defined using the **mydsp_poly** class) called with a MidiUI object, will automatically connect to the MIDI system, to be ready to handle incoming keyOn/keyOff MIDI messages and so on.
 See [Creating polyphonic instruments](http://faust.grame.fr/news/2016/01/13/polyphonic-instruments.html) page for more informations.